 Indirectly, no specific Smart Villages intervention.

-LAGs across the country have had a focus on the development of smart villages within their Local Development Strategies. a possible national strategy.
+LAGs across the country have had a focus on the development of Smart Villages within their Local Development Strategies.

 CAP Network support

 The National Rural Network (NRN) started in 2021 a number of activities to support Smart Villages.
 The LEADER team within the NRN set up a thematic group on Smart Villages in 2022 (activity included in the action plan of the 2014-2021 NRN for the 2021-2023 period).

 The main actions to be implemented are: